 ‘Dangerous scenario unfolding’ in Southern California from potent storm lashing the entire state

-(CNN) — A powerful storm carrying a strong atmospheric river is laying siege to California, where evacuations have been issued because of the risk of life-threatening flooding and debris flows.
+(CNN) — A powerful storm carrying a strong atmospheric river laid siege to California Wednesday, with evacuations issued because of the risk of life-threatening flooding and debris flows.

+The National Weather Service is warning of more flooding rains and strong winds in Northern and Southern California on Christmas Day.
+Flash Flood Warnings were issued for parts of Santa Barbara, Ventura and San Mateo counties early Thursday, with “rain rates up to 0.60 inches in 30 minutes” observed in Ventura County.

 Some areas in the mountains to the north and northwest of Los Angeles have already seen 4 to 8 inches of rain and the atmospheric river continues to soak the region.
 Feet of mountain snow, severe thunderstorms and strong winds round out the multiple threats the state is facing.